EthannYakabuski/GhostPB/README.md

 GhostPB allows users to track and time their runs using google maps API, and save them to the app so that they can "race" against themselves at a later date.
 The app will prompt the user if they are beating or losing to previous trials of the same track.

-BEFORE YOU START, BUT AFTER YOU CLONE
+(MUST READ) BEFORE YOU START, BUT AFTER YOU CLONE THE REPOSITORY YOU MUST;
-FIRST: Obtain your own google maps API KEY
+FIRST: Obtain your own google maps API KEY; AND
 SECOND: in app/src/debug/res/values/google_maps_api.xml replace KEY_HERE with your new google maps API KEY

 This app is being developed in android studio.
 Instructions for set up and installation are here: